huang-xiao-jian/posthtml-inject/README.md

 }
 ```

-A custom tag, which signifies where the HTML elements should be inserted during the build process.
-The name identify object
+A template tag, which signifies where the HTML elements should be inserted during the build process.
+The name identify object key.
-key.

 ```html
 <!DOCTYPE html>